newrelic/developer-website/CONTRIBUTING.md

 As a non New Relic Employee you can [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository and contribute as needed.

-## Submitting a PR from a Forked Repo
+## Submitting a PR from a forked repo

 0. Create a [Github](https://github.com/) account if you don't already have one.
 1. `Fork` this this repository.